lauraionescu/git_what/README.md

 ```

 ### Conflicting changes
 #### Scenario 2: You are making some important changes to the Scifi section that are not yet ready to be released.
-At the same time, you need to maintain the code that is already on master (conflicting changes)
+At the same time, you need to maintain the Scifi code that is already on master (conflicting changes)

 ```console
   git checkout scifi